HealingNovember 17, 2024 · 6 min read

 Not everyone in your life is equally positioned to support gaslighting recovery.
 A few criteria for the people you bring closest:

 They knew you before.
-People who have a reference point for who you are outside the relationship — your confidence, your reliability, your character — can offer something that newer acquaintances can't: confirmation that you are not who you've been told you are.
+People with a reference point for who you are outside the relationship can confirm you are not who you've been told you are.

 They have no loyalty to the other party.
-Flying monkeys — people who have been recruited, even inadvertently, to the other person's narrative — will reinforce the gaslighting rather than interrupt it.
-Be careful about whose support you seek.
+Flying monkeys, people recruited even inadvertently to the other person's narrative, will reinforce gaslighting rather than interrupt it.
+Choose carefully.

 They can hold complexity.
-The best support for gaslighting recovery doesn't require you to portray the other person as a monster or the situation as black and white.
-People who can sit with "this person caused real harm and also it's complicated" are more helpful than those who need a simpler story.
+The best support doesn't require you to paint the other person as a cartoon villain.
+People who can sit with "this person caused real harm and it's also complicated" help more than those who need a simpler story.

 They believe you without requiring proof.
-Being asked to justify or prove your account to someone who is supposed to be supporting you is retraumatizing, not helpful.
-The right people in your inner circle extend you the benefit of the doubt.
+Being asked to justify your account to someone meant to support you is retraumatizing.
+The right people extend benefit of the doubt.

 What to Ask For (Specifically)

 Most people offer generic support: "I'm here if you need me."
-After gaslighting, it helps to be more specific about what you actually need.
+After gaslighting, specificity helps.

 Reality testing.
 "Can I tell you what happened and tell me if I'm reading it right?"
-This is the most direct use of social support for gaslighting recovery — an external perspective on specific situations.
-It should be a two-way check, not an echo chamber.
-You want honest feedback, not automatic validation.
+This is direct use of social support: an external view on a specific situation.
+You want honest feedback, not automatic agreement.

 Memory anchoring.
-When you're doubting a memory, a trusted person who was present or who you told at the time can confirm it.
+When you doubt a memory, someone who was present or who you told at the time can confirm it.
 "Do you remember when I told you about X?"
-This is specifically useful in situations where the gaslighting has made you uncertain about events you know happened.
+Useful when gaslighting has made you uncertain about events you know happened.

 Bearing witness.
-Sometimes you don't need advice or reality-testing.
-You need someone to hear what you experienced without minimizing it.
-"I just need you to know what this was like" — and have that received without judgment, deflection, or advice.
+Sometimes you don't need advice.
+You need someone to hear what you experienced without minimizing, deflecting, or fixing.

 Distraction and normalcy.
-Recovery isn't only internal work.
-Time with people who treat you as the person you actually are — doing ordinary, enjoyable things — is therapeutic in a specific way.
+Time with people who treat you as the person you are, doing ordinary enjoyable things, is therapeutic.
 It provides lived evidence that you are capable, socially functional, and valued.

 Professional Support: What to Look For

-A therapist is often the most important support structure for gaslighting recovery, but not every therapist is equally equipped for this work.
+A therapist is often the most important support structure for gaslighting recovery, but not every therapist is equally equipped.

 Look for someone who understands coercive control and narcissistic dynamics.
-These are distinct areas of expertise.
-A therapist who approaches the situation primarily through the lens of "communication difficulties" or "relationship conflict" may inadvertently reproduce gaslighting dynamics — suggesting you consider the other person's perspective when what you actually need is validation of your own.
+These are distinct specialties.
+A therapist who frames everything as "communication difficulties" may inadvertently reproduce gaslighting by asking you to center the other person's perspective when you need validation of your own.

 Avoid couples therapy (with the person who gaslighted you).
 This is a near-universal recommendation among practitioners who work with these dynamics.
-Couples therapy assumes roughly equivalent good faith from both parties.
-In a gaslighting dynamic, it typically gives the gaslighter a new venue and framework for the same behavior.
+Couples therapy assumes roughly equivalent good faith.
+In gaslighting, it often gives the gaslighter a new venue for the same behavior.

 EMDR and somatic therapies.
-For gaslighting that has produced trauma responses — anxiety, hypervigilance, dissociation — modalities that work directly with the nervous system rather than primarily through talk can be particularly effective.
+When gaslighting has produced anxiety, hypervigilance, or dissociation, modalities that work with the nervous system, not only through talk, can be especially effective.

 Online and Community Support

-Peer support communities — online forums, support groups, social media spaces specifically for survivors of narcissistic abuse — can provide something that individual relationships and therapy sometimes can't: the immediate recognition of other people describing exactly my experience.
+Peer communities (forums, support groups, spaces for survivors of narcissistic abuse) can offer something individual relationships and therapy sometimes can't: immediate recognition when someone describes exactly your experience.

-This recognition is itself healing.
+That recognition is healing.
 One of the most isolating features of gaslighting is the sense that what you experienced is so unusual that no one would understand it.
-Finding community that understands it specifically — that has names for the tactics, frameworks for the patterns, shared vocabulary for the experience — interrupts that isolation.
+Finding community that understands it specifically, that has names for the tactics, frameworks for the patterns, shared vocabulary for the experience, interrupts that isolation.

 A few notes of caution: online communities vary significantly in quality.
 The best ones center recovery, provide realistic frameworks, and discourage obsessive focus on the person who caused harm.
 The least helpful can become spaces for escalating anger without movement toward healing.
 Pay attention to which direction the community moves you.